-Have you ever tried to ask your users to clean up their shared files to minimize your company’s exposure?
-That usually doesn’t go over well or produce the desired result at that.
-With Tricent, you can easily set up policies that engage your end users to clean up their shared files as time passes, making it a timely and efficient process.
+Have you ever asked your users to clean up their shared files to minimize your company’s exposure?
+It’s often a mammoth task, which seems impossible to truly bring over the finish line.
+With Tricent, you can easily set up automated policies that delegate share extension responsibilities to your end users.
+Making for an efficient process, that also saves you valuable time and resources.

-Who actually knows if a file should still be shared?
-Usually, the person who shared it.
-That is why we build Tricent for Google Workspace, to actively engage the end users, asking them to consider batches of files at set intervals.
+Who actually knows if a file should stay shared?
+Usually, it will be the person who shared it.
+That is why we built Tricent for Google Workspace, to actively engage the end users, asking them to consider batches of files at set intervals.
 That way you do not overwhelm them, but steadily reduce your external exposure of shared files.

 You can easily assign groups to administer the cleanup of shared files in organizational units, so local administrators can decide the policies for their particular end users.

 Recently cut ties with a vendor?
-Not happy that you are sharing to personal email accounts?
+Not happy that you are sharing files with personal email accounts?
 Need to remove access to all shared files belonging to a part of the company that is being sold?
 It’s easy with Tricent for Google Workspace.
-Enter the account or domain you want to unshare with, and we will find all the files across My Drive and shared drives, and remove the access to the shared files in an instant.
+Enter the account or domain you want to revoke access for, and find all the files across My Drive and shared drives to remove access instantly.

 Do you just want to get rid of any shared files that have not been modified in more than 6 months?
 Or 18 months?
-Or any other timeframe?
+Or any other time frame?
 Easy!
-Select the accounts that have shared files, and use our bulk unshare tool to instantly unshare.
+Select the accounts that have shared files, and use Tricent’s bulk unshare feature to instantly remove the permissions.